 Trastuzumab is known to cause heart problems, but studies show that adding pertuzumab to trastuzumab doesn’t raise the risk.
 It’s unlikely you’ll have serious heart problems while taking these medicines, but it’s important your doctor monitor your heart health during treatment.

 Before starting pertuzumab tell your doctor about any medicines you are taking, including vitamins, herbal supplements and over-the-counter medicines.
-You should not become pregnant while taking pertuzumab.
+Pertuzumab may be dangerous to a fetus if taken while pregnant.
+You should not take it if you are pregnant or breastfeeding, and you should take steps to avoid getting pregnant while on pertuzumab.